 3. Garden of Life RAW Probiotics

 Raw probiotics for men and women is another amazing probiotic supplement.
 It stands out by having a crazy 82 Billion CFU’s and 32 different probiotic strains.
 They also packed their product with vitamins, minerals, prebiotics as well as dairy digesting enzymes to help break down lactose and casein.

 This probiotic is also vegetarian, gluten-free, soy-free with no binders, fillers, carriers, or allergens.

 4. Seed Daily Synbiotic

-Seed’s daily synbiotic (prebiotics and probiotics) was developed for systemic benefits beyond digestive health.
-With over 58Billion AFU’s and 20 different strains characterized at academic institutions and research, it’s one of the most potent formulas on the market.
+With over 58Billion AFU’s and 20 different strains characterized at academic institutions and research, Seed’s daily synbiotic is one of the most potent formulas on the market.
 It’s also validated by more than 23 clinical studies and is free of all 14 allergen classes under the European Food Safety Authority (EFSA).

 To take it a step further, their 2-in-1 capsule technology protects against stomach acid and safeguards viability through digestion.